1 Bg 9-1972: The Most Confidential Knowledge

 > says in this verse, "I am the enjoyer of all sacrifices

-> persons, however, without knowing this fact, worship
+> persons, without knowing this fact, worship

 > demigods for temporary benefit.
 Therefore they fall down to